lng205/CS50x2022/readme_en.md

 ## Week2

-The 3 functions in readability walk through the text three times, resulting in an inefficient part of the code.
-But the framework was given the 3 functions in it, probably for check50 and simpler design.
+The three functions in readability walk through the text three times, resulting in inefficiency.
+But the framework was given three functions in it, probably for check50 and simpler design.

 ## Week3